What Is a Prepositional Phrase?

 Prepositions + a Noun Clause

-Not all prepositions can be followed by noun phrases.
-Some need a noun clause as their objects of prepositions.
+Not all prepositions are followed by noun phrases.
+Some need a noun clause as their object.
 These noun clauses can be:

 Prepositions + Nominal Relative Clauses

-Sometimes a nominal relative clause can appear immediately after certain prepositions and act as their objects.
+Nominal relative clauses can appear immediately after certain prepositions and act as their object.

 I'm not sure

-When a relative pronoun is the object of a preposition, two things happen:
+When a relative pronoun is the object of a preposition, there are two possibilities:

-- In informal English, the preposition is placed at the end of the relative clause and the pronoun may be omitted or not.
+- In informal English, the preposition is placed at the end of the relative clause and the relative pronoun can be omitted.

-- In formal English, the preposition is placed before the relative pronoun, and in this case, the pronoun cannot be omitted.
+- In formal English, the preposition is placed before the relative pronoun, and the relative pronoun cannot be omitted.